hsiangbinhua/idugalic.github.io/about.md

 Strategic application architects need to establish consistent, holistic approaches that enable the flexibility, scalability and versatility that digital business requires.

-My name is Ivan Dugalic, and I'm application architect.
+My name is Ivan Dugalic, and I'm strategic application architect.

 ### Contact me